squart300kg/MarvelCharacterList/readme.md

 ![alt text](./readme-image/headerImage.png)

 🌻 This app follow [Google's official architecture guidance](https://developer.android.com/topic/architecture) and made with [Marvle open API](https://developer.marvel.com/).
 Let's take a look at the sample app specifically.
+Additionally, the DataLayer of this app is implemented with multiple source which means for '**paging source**', '**room database**', '**work manager**'

 </p>